ICRC convoy drives freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 24.
-A convoy of six passenger cars and two trucks of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, March 3.
+A total of 12 vehicles of the International Committee of the Red Cross (ICRC) have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.